NPSaulo/markdown-site/public/raw/how-to-use-firecrawl.md

-# How to use Firecrawl
+# How to use Firecrawl with Markdown Sync

 > Import external articles as markdown posts using Firecrawl.
 Get your API key and configure environment variables for local imports and AI chat.